Top 11 Communication Skills and How You Can Improve Them

 Communication skill #9: Conflict resolution

-Another important skill for better communication in the workplace is conflict resolution.
-It’s the ability to discuss and settle disputes politely and productively.
+Another important skill that helps you to communicate better in the workplace is conflict resolution.
+It’s the capacity to discuss and settle disputes politely and productively.

 Effectively managing disagreements and resolving conflicts in a positive manner will help maintain productive working relationships.